 Students are provided with an ID at the beginning of the school year and will receive a second ID when school pictures are taken.
-In the event a student does not have his/her ID, s/he will report to the office for a new student ID.
-Every time this occurs there is a \$5 student charge.
-Subsequent infractions will result in office detentions.
+In the event a student does not have his/her ID, he/she will report to the office for a new student ID.
+Every time this occurs there is a \$5 charge to the student.
 Replacement lanyards will cost \$1.

-Failure to properly wear Rocky Hill High School ID's will result in a consequence.
+Failure to properly wear Rocky Hill High School IDs may result in a consequence.